 - Drain and rinse chickpeas in colander; add to a large bowl.

-- Add the chopped cucumber, halved tomatoes, and sliced onion; gently mix.
+- Add the chopped cucumber, tomatoes, and sliced onion; gently mix.

-- Cover and refrigerate for a minimum of one hour for best taste.
+- Cover and refrigerate for a minimum of 30 minutes for best taste.

 Notes